 But in the reign of Shahu Raje, not a single rival was able to challenge Marathas.
 Because for every plan of the enemy, the Maratha sword “Peshwa Bajirao I” used to have the answer.

-After the death of his fathers, after proving he was the right choice, then Shahuji Raje chosen him as Peshwa.
-When he appointed as Peshwa, the edges of the kingdom started expanding.
+After the death of his father, after proving he was the right choice, then Shahuji Raje chosen him as Peshwa.
+When he was appointed as Peshwa, the edges of the kingdom started expanding.

 Brief Information